 5) Pooh’s Huffalump Halloween Movie:

 We’re kicking things off with this movie because honestly who doesn’t love Winnie the Pooh.
 This is a really cute movie that’s story and characters will entertain kids, and give older audiences a kick of nostalgia.
 The plot has a little suspense but at its’ core is a really sweet story of friendship, and is definitely another classic story in this beloved franchise.
+For ultimate viewing pleasure, you could even dress up as Tigger, the big cat, Piglet or even Pooh himself.

 Now this is a true Disney Channel classic!
 Every Disney Channel fan knows that once October hits, we’ll get to see all 4 Halloweentown movies.
 I put the 1st one on this list because this is the story that started it all for this franchise.
 What I love most about this first film is that we are introduced to amazing characters, a really interesting story, but also get a dose of reality because of the characters relationships with each other.
 I also love that each film switches up the plot and characters, but we still see a lot of the familiar faces that we’ve grown to love.